umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/index.md

 Displays a calendar UI for selecting dates and time

 ## [Dropdown](Dropdown.md)
+Introduced in Umbraco v 7.10.
 Displays a list of preset values.
 The content editor can select either a single or multiple values.

 ## [(Obsolete) Dropdown list](DropDown-List.md)
 Made obsolete with the release of Umbraco v7.10.
 Displays a list of preset values.
 The value saved is a text value.